Manage Desktop Wallpaper with Microsoft Intune

 • Expand Locked Screen Experience settings.

-• For Windows 10 Lock screen, we will select Locked screen picture URL (Desktop only).
+• For the Windows 10 Lock screen, we will select the Locked screen picture URL (Desktop only).
 You need to provide a picture URL that is publicly accessible.
 For the corporate environment, the URL should be accessible from the company network.

 Intune Device Configuration Profiles | Desktop Wallpaper Locked screen experience

-• Scroll down and expand Personalization settings.
+• Scroll down and expand the Personalization settings.

 • Click on Next to move to the Assignment page.

-Intune deploy wallpaper via intune
+Intune deploy wallpaper via | Intune wallpaper management

 Intune Device Configuration Profiles | Desktop Wallpaper